dotnet/dotnet-docker/samples/multitargetedlibrary/README.md

 ## Scripting tests

 You can script testing multiple target frameworks for a given multi-targeted library.
+The following examples are in WSL2 (on Windows) targeting Linux container images.

 ```bash
 docker build --target test60 -t movingaverage60 .